gatsbyjs/gatsby/docs/docs/routing.md

 ## Performance and Prefetching

 In order to improve performance, Gatsby looks for links that appear on the current page to perform prefetching.
 Before a user has even clicked on a link, Gatsby has started to fetch the page it points to.
-[More on prefetching](/docs/how-code-splitting-works/#prefetching-chunks)
+[Learn more about prefetching](/docs/how-code-splitting-works/#prefetching-chunks).

 <GuideList slug={props.slug} />